 A problem exists when one's use of alcohol or illicit drugs causes physical or emotional harm, impairs one's judgment, infringes upon the rights of others, or interferes with one's work, relationships, or daily life.
 NDNU regards an alcohol or other drug problem as it does other behavioral/medical ones, and does not attach a moral or social stigma to such personal difficulties.
 Alcohol and other chemical dependency problems can be treated successfully if they are identified as early as possible and if appropriate treatment programs are promptly instituted.
 NDNU is committed to providing resources for prevention programs and referral for treatment as needed.
-Specifically, workshops, counseling sessions, and referrals are available.
-For more information, contact Counseling & Health Services at (650) 508-3578.
+Specifically, workshops, counseling sessions, and referrals were available to students in need during the 2020-21 academic year.